Najee Harris Player Prop Bets for NFL Week 10 | Pittsburgh vs. Detroit 11/14/2021

 Matchup vs. Detroit

-- Conceding 134.5 rushing yards per game, the Lions have the 29th-ranked run defense in the league.
+- The Lions allow 134.5 yards per game on the ground, the NFL's 29th-ranked rush defense.

-- Harris and the Steelers will face off against the NFL's 23rd-ranked defense in terms of rushing touchdowns allowed (10).
+- This year the Lions have allowed 10 rushing TDs.
+They are ranked 23rd in the league in that category.

 Recent Performances

-- In his last three games, Harris has run for 234 yards on 72 carries (78.0 ypg), with two touchdowns.
+- Over his last three outings, Harris has run for 234 yards on 72 carries (78.0 ypg), with two rushing touchdowns.

 Harris' Pittsburgh Teammates